 Jump to:

 The FES Graduate Program deadlines are different from Graduate School deadlines.
 Please review both and adhere to whichever deadlines are earliest.
-If extenuating circumstances will prevent you from meeting the deadlines below, please contact the Grad Coordinator to see if your situation might merit an exception.
+If extenuating circumstances will prevent you from meeting the deadlines below, please contact the FES Graduate Program Coordinator to see if your situation might merit an exception.

 Fall Term

-For the best chance of being accepted and receiving any type of funding from OSU, plan on submitting your application in the November or December prior to the fall term for which you are applying.
+For the best chance of being accepted and receiving funding from OSU, plan on submitting your application in November or December in the year before your first term.
 It can be helpful for you to make your references aware of the deadline so that their letters of reference for you reach OSU on time.

-Applications with materials (including letters of reference) submitted by the dates below will:
+Applications containing all required materials (including letters of reference) submitted by the dates below will:

 January 1st

-- Receive full consideration by the program's Admissions Committee
+• Receive full consideration by the FES Admissions Committee

 January 15th

-- Receive full consideration by the program's Admissions Committee
+• Receive full consideration by the FES Admissions Committee

 March 1st

-- Receive consideration by the program's Admissions Committee as time and space allow
+• Receive consideration by the FES Admissions Committee only as time and space allow

-- Meet the deadlines for a few OSU scholarship and fellowship competitions
+• Meet the deadlines for only a few OSU scholarship and fellowship competitions

 April 15th

-- Receive consideration by the program's Admissions Committee as time and space allow
+• Receive consideration by the FES Admissions Committee only as time and space allow

 Other Terms

-Applicants seeking to matriculate in winter, spring, or summer will likely have limited access to scholarship and fellowship competitions.
+Applicants seeking to matriculate in winter, spring, or summer will likely have limited access to scholarship and fellowship competitions, and prospective students may have a more difficult time finding a major professor.
 For the terms below, all application materials (including letters of reference) should be submitted by:

 Winter: September 15th